 This warming infusion is a natural way to re-energize body and mind.

-- 1 teaspoon dried rosemary leaves (or 2–3 sprigs fresh)
+- 1 teaspoon dried rosemary leaves (or 2–3 fresh sprigs)

 - 1 cup hot water